 Related resume examples

-What Matters Most: Your Skills & Experience Sections
+What Matters Most: Your Skills & Experience

-The skills you’ve worked so hard to earn will show recruiters that you have all those key skills that the job requirements asked for!
+The job skills you’ve worked so hard to earn will show recruiters you have all those key skills that the job requirements asked for!
 Make sure you get as specific and technical with your skills list as you can.

 If you’re too vague and list generic skills like “good work ethic” or “helpfulness,” you won’t impress.
 Instead, get highly specific about your skills and word them in a way that clarifies what you actually do.